jotpowers/College-Grads/solo.md

 You want to ensure that you have your cost-basis separated from gains.
 You should have your [Form 8606](https://www.irs.gov/forms-pubs/about-form-8606) to document this.
 Put all of the basis into something stable like a bond fund, and then move all of the gains to a different fund.

+#### Why is this important?

+Let's say you have put $10k post-tax into a traditional IRA and it has doubled, so it is now worth $20k.
+If you simply roll this over into your 401k, when you go to withdraw you will pay taxes on the entire $20k at whatever your rate is.
+This means you will be taxed twice on $10k and furthermore, lose out on tax free gains of the $10k when you Backdoor Roth it.
+If you segment this, you'll end up with $10k that you rollover into a Roth IRA that will grow tax free, and $10k in a 401k that will be able to grow tax deferred.

+I screwed this up on my first one, and figured it out and did it right on the second one, but there is no way to undo this.

 Now, once you have the 401k setup, you'll be all ready.

 ### Transfer IRAs to 401k